The $1,847 Monthly Survivor Benefit Most Widows Leave on the Table by Filing at the Wrong Age

 The rule that changes everything: survivor benefits and your own benefit are separate

 Here is the part most widows are never told clearly.
 A surviving spouse can start a reduced survivor benefit at age 60, then later switch to her own retirement benefit, or do the reverse.
-These are two different checks from two different work records, and the choice of which one to start first belongs entirely to her.
+These are two different checks drawn from two different work records, and the choice of which one to claim first belongs entirely to her.

 How this fits with the rest of her finances